Bee Removal Columbus Ohio

 Homeowners often misidentify wasps or yellow jackets for bees.
 A pest control specialist will perform a thorough inspection to confirm the presence of bees, find the hives, and map out an effective removal and protection plan.
 Bee sprays will only provide temporary relief and wives-tales of natural remedies such as vinegar or smoke do little to nothing at all.
 Full removal of the hive and all honeycomb is required to keep away new swarms of bees and other pests such as rats and mice.
 A DIY hive removal is extremely dangerous and should not be attempted by anyone other than a trained professional.

 While bees pose only slight risk to human health, it is still not safe to let a hive thrive near your home or office.
-Call the team at Champion Pest & Termite Control to help keep your yard bee-free.
+Call the team at Champion Pest & Termite Control to help keep your yard bee-free and shielded for the future.